Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-RGB objects

-We conclude that the relatively low flux at 4.6$\micron$ likely results from the presence of a deep absorption feature at 4.6$\micron$.
-Such a feature has been observed in YSOs (Lacy et al. 1984), and is believed to be due to solid phase CO and cyano group molecules.
-J045555.15-712112.3 was classified originally as a possible YSO by Gruendl \& Chu (2009).
-KWVW15 re-classified it (and many other objects also originally classified as YSOs), using an automated spectral typing pipeline (STP) that focusses on the Balmer-line region for the determination of T$_{\rm eff}$, for objects with T$_{eff}>8000$K (Kamath et al. 2014).
+The relatively low flux at 4.6 $\micron$ may result from the presence of a deep absorption feature at 4.6 $\micron$.
+Such a feature has been observed in YSOs \citep{lacy1984}, and is believed to be due to solid phase CO and cyano group molecules.
+J045555.15-712112.3 was classified originally as a possible YSO by \citet{gruendl2009}.
+KWVW15 re-classified it (and many other objects also originally classified as YSOs), using an automated spectral typing pipeline (STP) that focusses on the Balmer-line region for the determination of $T_{\mathrm eff}$, for objects with $T_{\mathrm eff}>8000$K \citep{kamath2014}.
 However, an examination of the optical spectrum (downloaded from VizieR) reveals a lack of reliable discernible spectral features in this region.
-It is therefore plausible that for this case, the STP fit did not provide a good estimate of T${\rm eff}$ and hence log\,$g$.
+It is therefore plausible that for this case, the STP fit did not provide a good estimate of $T_{\mathrm eff}$ and hence log\,$g$.
 A higher log\,$g$ value would support the classification of J045555.15-712112.3 as a possible YSO.

+In the scenario that the object is indeed a post-RGB source as classified by KWVW15 and not a YSO, we explored models which may give a better fit at 4.6 $\micron$.
+The two-component model \#\,4 is shown in Fig. 6.4.
+The warm inner disk, $T_{\mathrm d}$ (in) = 1000 K, composed of Sil-Ow grains was approximated to be a wedge-shaped fraction (0.4) of a sphere with $\tau$ = 1.0, $Y$ = 10 and MRN grain size distribution.
+The cold outer shell, $T_{\mathrm d}$ (in) = 300 K has Sil-Ow grains, $\tau$ = 2.5 and $Y$ = 2 and MRN grain size distribution.
+The model provides a good fit at 4.6 $\micron$ but is discrepant with the observed values in the near-IR and at IRAC3\,(5.8 $\micron$) and IRAC4\,(8$\micron$).
+The discrepancy at IRAC bands 3 and 4 may be due to PAH emissions and has been discussed further in Sec.\,\ref{pahs}.
+Since the inner disk is optically thick, we cannot apply the ``correctly illuminated model" formalism to this object.